TB-ME/blog/README.md

 # BLOG

-This is a repository for my personal blog
+This is a repository which links to all blog posts